ripa79/sahko-kulutus/README.md

 # sahko-kulutus

-# Usage
+## Setup

-create a .env file with the following variables:
+1. Create a .env file with the following variables:

 ```
 ELINIA_USERNAME=<your username>